Luis-Nobrega/OOM-Mapping-layers/README.md

 Change `client_id` and `client_secret` to your personal tokens provided by [copernicus.eu](https://browser.dataspace.copernicus.eu).
 For information about getting this tokens: [secret_tokes](https://documentation.dataspace.copernicus.eu/APIs/SentinelHub/Overview/Authentication.html); [FAQ's](https://documentation.dataspace.copernicus.eu/FAQ.html).

 ### Running For the first time
 After installing Sentinelhub, it is necessary to configure it for the first time before running.
-For that, all it takes is to uncomment:
+For that, all it takes is to **uncomment**:

 ```
 config = SHConfig()